Digital footprint

 A symbol like this is often used to convey a digital footprint.

 Digital footprint or digital shadow refers to one's unique set of traceable digital activities, actions, contributions, and communications manifested on the Internet or digital devices.
 Digital footprints can be classified as either passive or active.
 Passive footprints consist of a user's web-browsing activity and information stored as cookies.
-Active footprints are intentionally created by users to share information on websites or social media.
+Users intentionally create active footprints to share information on websites or social media.
 While the term usually applies to a person, a digital footprint can also refer to a business, organization or corporation.

 The use of a digital footprint has both positive and negative consequences.
 On one side, it is the subject of many privacy issues.
 For example, without an individual's authorization, strangers can piece together information about that individual by only using search engines.
 Social inequalities are exacerbated by the limited access afforded to marginalized communities.
 Corporations are also able to produce customized ads based on browsing history.
 On the other hand, others can reap the benefits by profiting off their digital footprint as social media influencers.
 Furthermore, employers use a candidate's digital footprint for online vetting.
 Between two equal candidates, a candidate with a positive digital footprint may have an advantage.
-As technology usage becomes more widespread, even children generate larger digital footprints with potential positive and negative consequences such as college admissions.
+As technology use becomes more widespread, even children generate larger digital footprints with potential positive and negative consequences such as college admissions.
 Media and information literacy frameworks and educational efforts promote awareness of digital footprints as part of a citizen's digital privacy.
-Since it is hard not to have a digital footprint, it is in one's best interest to create a positive one.
+Because digital footprints are difficult to avoid, scholars and policymakers increasingly emphasize the importance of understanding how online behavior can shape public perception and opportunities.

 Types of digital footprints

 Passive digital footprints are a data trail that an individual involuntarily leaves online.
 They can be stored in various ways depending on the situation.
-A footprint may be stored in an online database as a "hit" in an online environment.
+A footprint may be stored in an online database as a "hit" within an online environment.
 The footprint may track the user's IP address, when it was created, where it came from, and the footprint later being analyzed.
 In an offline environment, administrators can access and view the machine's actions without seeing who performed them.
 Examples of passive digital footprints are apps that use geolocations, websites that download cookies onto one's appliance, or browser history.
-Although passive digital footprints are inevitable, they can be lessened by deleting old accounts, using privacy settings (public or private accounts), and occasionally searching oneself online to see the information left behind.
+Although passive digital footprints are often unavoidable, researchers note that their scope and visibility may vary depending on platform policies, user behavior, and data retention practices.

 Active digital footprints are deliberate, as they are posted or shared information willingly.
 They can also be stored in a variety of ways depending on the situation.
 A digital footprint can be stored when a user logs into a site and makes a post or change; the registered name is connected to the edit in an online environment.
 Examples of active digital footprints include social media posts, video or image uploads, or changes to various websites.